 Don’t believe me?
 Look no further than Mark Haub, the professor of nutrition at Kansas State University who followed a diet just like this (The Twinkie Diet) to prove this exact point, and lost 27lbs in 2 months.

 Does this mean Twinkies are a superfood?
-No. It means a deficit alone is what causes fat loss, regardless of the foods being eaten.
+Nope.
+It means a deficit alone is what causes weight loss, regardless of the foods being eaten.

 The reverse version of this is true, too.

-Because the specific foods you eat are not what dictates whether you lose weight or gain weight, or burn fat or not burn fat.
-It’s the total amount of calories you eat that is solely responsible for that.
+Because the specific foods you eat are not what dictates whether you lose weight or gain weight.
+That always comes down to total calories.

 Well, that would depend on your definition of the word “help.”